fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 I need to call out Luciano for a special thank you.
 Partway through the writing

-of this book, the first four labs were sent to a handful of reviewers.
+of this course, the first four labs were sent to a handful of reviewers.

 Luciano was one of them, and his review was the hardest to read.
 I don’t think